All posts

 Two metrics tell you whether a tracking operation is healthy.

 Time to detect.
 For a bill that matches your interests, how long between its appearance in the state feed and its appearance in your tracker?
+A healthy operation runs under 4 hours for Tier 1, under 24 hours for Tier 2, under 48 hours for Tier 3.

 Both should be published internally and reviewed every quarter.
 Teams that don’t measure these drift.
 Either things start getting missed (time-to-detect creeps up), or they start getting ignored (signal-to-noise creeps down).
 Both are fatal in different ways.